Erasmus+ internship funding (SMP)

 Duration of internship

-• Internship duration at least 60 days; without limit for program countries and a limit of 6 months for partner countries.
+• Internship duration of at least 60 days and maximum of 6 months (partner countries and program countries)

 • Only full-time internship or teaching assistant